PrestonWent/DataScienceProjects/README.md

 # DataScienceProjects

 Here are some of my projects relating to data analysis or data science.
-Each project folder includes the relevant data, code, and outputs.
+Each project folder includes the relevant code and outputs.
+The data file exceeded GitHub's limits, but may be found on Kaggle.